Quantum-Accelerators/quacc/docs/install/install.md

 ## Optional Dependencies

 Quacc can be installed with several "extras," as outlined in the `pyproject.toml` file.
-These are described below.
+To install the extras, you can run `pip install git+https://github.com/Quantum-Accelerators/quacc.git[<extra>]` where `<extra>` is one of the following:

 ### Calculators